Welfare is our priority

 As a Federation member you have the opportunity to put your views, ideas, frustrations and proposals on work-related matters or policy to the highly skilled Federation Officials for consideration and, if appropriate, negotiation with the official side.

-The Federation Sub-Committees in relation to clothing and equipment ensure that Officers have the best, up-to-date equipment that is suitable, appropriate and required to meet their needs.
+The Federation NEC portfolio holders for clothing and equipment ensure that officers have the best, up-to-date equipment that is suitable, appropriate and required to meet their needs.
 As a Federation member you could have a say in that process.